-Table 2: Showing Annual coral plugs made Vs Annual target as a % for the annual cumulative achieved for every month.
+Table 2: Annual coral plugs made Vs target achieved for every month.

+Insert major grid lines

-Figure 2: Showing Annual target and cumulative coral plugs made against every month.
+Figure 2: Annual target and cumulative coral plugs made each month vs target.

-As shown in Table 2 and figure 2 the annual % cumulative achievement is higher than cumulative target of the coral plugs made due to; Availability of materials such as cement.
-Proper planning by the coral team on plug making.
+As shown in Table 2 and figure 2 the annual % cumulative achievement of coral plugs is 43% higher than cumulative target.
+This is due to due to;

+NB if we have 4000 surplus where are they… this is waste of resources??

+Availability of materials such as cement.

+Planning by the coral team to achieve original numbers on plug making.

 For that, this causes a higher increase in cumulative achievement as from beginning of the year upto August and a stationary stage between September to December as all factors remained constant.